A conversation series

 Following the larger gathering of artists working in HE at the HE Round table this September, we are hosting three focused follow-up sessions to work through key issues raised, in partnership with Dance HE and the Centre for Performance Philosophy.

 These smaller gatherings allow the conversations to flourish further, foster support and solidarity in the sector, and to maintain networks.
-Participants sign up for all three sessions, which assures momentum, connection and continuity of process.
+We encourage you to sign up for all three sessions, which assures momentum, connection and continuity of process.

 If this first iteration confirms that there is demand for this kind of offer, we welcome discussion about how to continue.